Penncil/TriCA/README.md

 - 3000 rows
 - 6 columns: (Y, S, X)
   - Y: outcome/true phenotype, categorical data with 3 levels.
     - 1: No, 2: Yes, 3: Unknown.
-(1 is the reference level)
+(1 is the reference level) which is different from the manuscript where 0:No, 1:Yes, 2:Unknown.
     - p(Y=2) ~ 5%
     - generate from X with parameter beta = (-3.8, 1, 1, 1, 0.5, -0.4, 0.6, -1.6)
   - S: surrogate phenotype, categorical data with 2 levels.